pushme-pullyou/tootoo-2025/tootoo/README.md

 Another complicated day.

 I tried to get rid of notesy. but failed.
+Something to do with permissions and GAT.

 ### 2025-05-25

 Prompt: divNavTreeView is populated with many details tags. create a button with a function to collapse all the details tags